-HomeStart was established as a for-profit State Government organisation and operates under the Urban Renewal (HomeStart Finance) Regulations 2020.
-It reports to the Treasurer of South Australia.
+HomeStart was established under the Urban Renewal (HomeStart Finance) Regulations 2020 as a for-profit State Government organisation.
+It is subject to the control and direction of the Treasurer of South Australia under Part 3 of the Urban Renewal Act 1995.

 HomeStart is an individual entity.
-HomeStart does not control any investee, has no joint arrangements and no interest in unconsolidated structured entities,
+HomeStart does not control any investee, has no joint arrangements and no interest in unconsolidated structured entities.

-HomeStart's reason for being is to make home ownership a reality for more people in more ways.
+HomeStart's reason for being is to make home ownership a reality for more people in South Australia in more ways.